Our award-winning Write-ability program supports writers with disability wanting to develop their skills and writing careers.

 In April 2017 our Write-ability Goes Regional and Online program launched in Ballarat.
 Write-ability Goes Regional and Online is a three-year program for aspiring writers with disability living in regional Victoria.

 Our Write-ability Fellowships provide five writers with tailored professional development opportunities each year.
 The 2018 Write-ability Fellowships are now open.
-Applications close at 4pm on Wednesday 23 May 2018.
+The deadline has been extended and applications now close at 4pm on Wednesday 6 June 2018.

 Our monthly email is full of information about the Write-ability program and other arts opportunities for people with disability.
 Sign up to receive the email, or find out how to submit material here.

 See our video for an introduction to this website in Auslan.
 This video was produced by Sign Language Video Productions thanks to the support of Arts Access Australia.

 "There needs to be more people with disability telling our stories across all types of media.
 Telling our own stories educates, reduces stigma, pity, exploitation and sensationalism, and raises the level of expectation that society has about people with disability” – Write-ability tutor Carly Findlay

 The Write-ability program is a partnership between Writers Victoria and Arts Access Victoria made possible by the generous support of the Lord Mayor’s Charitable Foundation, Grace Marion Wilson Trust, Australia Council for the Arts and the Australian government through the Department of Communication and the Arts’ Catalyst—Australian Arts and Culture Fund.